Macrometacorp/jsC8/docs/Reference/ApiKeys.md

 const result = await client.listApikeyAttributes("some-key");
 ```

-## client.createApikeyAttributes
+## client.createUpdateApikeyAttributes

-`async client.createApikeyAttributes(keyid, data)`
+`async client.createUpdateApikeyAttributes(keyid, data)`

-Sets the attributes of a specific key-id for an apikey.
+Create/Updates the attributes of a specific key-id for an apikey.

 **Arguments**